 What is Narcissistic Personality Disorder?

 It only affects a small percentage of people – more men than women.
-Someone with NPD is grandiose (sometimes only in fantasy), lacks empathy, and needs admiration from others, as indicated by five of these summarized characteristics:
+Someone with NPD is grandiose (sometimes only in fantasy), lacks empathy, and needs admiration from others, as indicated by nine of these summarized characteristics:

-- Dreams of unlimited power, success, brilliance, beauty, or ideal love
+2. Dreams of unlimited power, success, brilliance, beauty, or ideal love.

-- Lacks empathy for the feelings and needs of others
+3. Lacks empathy for the feelings and needs of others.

-- Requires excessive admiration
+4. Requires excessive admiration.

-- Unreasonably expects special, favorable treatment or compliance with his or her wishes
+6. Unreasonably expects special, favorable treatment or compliance with his or her wishes.

-- Exploits and takes advantage of others to achieve personal ends
+7. Exploits and takes advantage of others to achieve personal ends.

-- Envies others or believes they’re envious of him or her
+8. Envies others or believes they’re envious of him or her.

 The disorder also varies from mild to extreme.
 But of all the narcissists, beware of malignant narcissists, who are the most pernicious, hostile, and destructive.
 They take traits 6 & 7 to an extreme and are vindictive and malicious.
 Avoid them before they destroy you.